 How to get there

 Drive, schedule or charter a flight from Dar es Salaam, Mwanza or Arusha or take a slow or fast train from Dar es salaam or ferry along the shore of Lake Tanganyika from Burundi or Zambia to Kigoma.
 To reach Gombe you must travel by boat from Kigoma.
 Depending on your budget, there’s an option of speed boat, which takes much less time- or passenger’s boat, which takes longer about 4 hrs.Boat ride is an amazing trip.

 Gombe wilderness worth a year round visit; enabling you to cruise along part of the historical inquisitiveness way back in the 19th century when Livingstone and Stanley searched the source of River Nile.
 Rainy season is the best chimpanzee sporting while the green vegetation blooms providing an astonishing scenic view and waterfalls are at the best (November to Mid- May) while dry season provides a chance for best photo taking , short and long hike(May to October).

 Gombe National Park is a place to capture lots of memorable experiences, ranging from getting a view of the clear waters of Lake Tanganyika to exploring dense tropical rainforest.
-You can take a trails for deep forest hike with great chances of bird watching, butterfly gazing and sightseeing at Jane’s peak, mountain hiking to the waterfalls and large populations of the shy, social African great apes make Gombe National Park a popular destination for exciting moments of chimp trekking.
-Furthermore the Lake offers an expansive area for sport fishing, snorkeling, kayaking and swimming
+You can take a trails for deep forest hike with great chances of bird watching, butterfly gazing and also sightseeing.
+This is at Jane’s peak.
+Mountain hiking to the waterfalls and large populations of the shy, social African great apes are available.
+These make Gombe National Park a popular destination for exciting moments of chimp trekking.
+Furthermore the Lake offers an expansive area for sport fishing, snorkeling, kayaking and swimming.